corbincox72/peripheral_brain/_diseases/ms.md

 * Natalizumab (Tysabri)
   * **MOA:** MAB against &alpha;4-integrin, prevents binding with &beta;1-integrin to form VLA-1 which combines with VCAM-1 to allow leukocyte infiltration of the CNS
+  * PML Risk in Pts with JCV Igs, must test for JCV Igs before initiating therapy
+  * Immunocompromised pts, pts with active viral hepatitis, active malignancy, or inability to have an MRI cannot take natalizumab
 * Mitoxantrone (Novantrone)
   * **MOA:** Cytotoxic agent via DNA breaks (via DNA intercalation) and delay of DNA repair via inhibition of Topoisomerase-II.
 Inhibits lymphocyte proliferation
   * Cardiomyopathy